-3.2.1.3 Non-IPM Sector (ptnonipm)
+3.2.1.4 Non-IPM Sector (ptnonipm)

-Except for some minor exceptions, the non-IPM (ptnonipm) sector contains the point sources that are not in the ptegu or pt_oilgas sectors.
-For the most part, the ptnonipm sector reflects the non-EGU sources of the NEI point inventory; however, it is likely that some small low-emitting EGUs not matched to the NEEDS database or to CEMS data are in the ptnonipm sector.
-The sector also includes some ethanol plants that have been identified by EPA and require special treatment in the future cases as they are impacted by mobile source rules.
+Except for some minor exceptions, the non-IPM (ptnonipm) sector contains the 2011NEIv1 point sources that are not in the ptegu, ptegu_pk, or pt_oilgas sectors.
+For the most part, the ptnonipm sector reflects the non-EGU sources of the NEI point inventory; however, it is likely that some small low-emitting EGUs not matched to the NEEDS database or to CEMS data are present in the ptnonipm sector.
+The sector also includes some ethanol plants that have been identified by EPA but are not in 2011NEIv1.
 The ptnonipm sector contains a small amount of fugitive dust PM emissions from vehicular traffic on paved or unpaved roads at industrial facilities, coal handling at coal mines, and grain elevators.
-Sources with state/county FIPS code ending with "777" are in the NEI but are not included in any modeling sectors.
-These sources typically represent mobile (temporary) asphalt plants that are only reported for some states, and are generally in a fixed location for only a part of the year and are therefore difficult to allocate to specific places and days as is needed for modeling.
+Some point sources in the 2011NEIv1 that are not included in any modeling sectors are sources with state/county FIPS code ending with "777".
+These sources represent mobile (temporary) asphalt plants that are only reported for some states, and are generally in a fixed location for only a part of the year and are therefore difficult to allocate to specific places and days for modeling.
 Therefore, these sources are dropped from the point-based sectors in the modeling platform.